chlee-0/2025-KIAS-Winter-School-Math-AI/README.md

 - Abstract: TBA

 ### Team Programs
-- Participants will be grouped into teams, each focusing on one of the following core themes.
-More detailed project descriptions will be provided later.
+- Participants will be grouped into teams; the application page currently lists only the titles of team project topics, and more detailed information will be provided later: <https://forms.gle/oaApy67SgbAsRrYMA>.

 ---